 These studies were done in a highly selected group of mildly impaired patients.
 It is not clear how much benefit the drug will have in routine use.
 Researchers believe that reducing the amount of beta-amyloid plaques should reduce the rate of cognitive decline, but this has not been proven.

 What patients and their families are interested in is the ‘real world’ benefit of treatment, namely, allowing a person with cognitive deficits to remain relatively stable for as long as possible.
 Evidence suggesting a benefit was required for the FDA to approve this drug.
 However, the extent of this benefit remains to be determined especially in patients with advanced disease.

-As a result, the FDA has required the pharmaceutical company to conduct another study, after the drug is released, to better clarify the benefits of this drug.
+As a result, the FDA has approved aducanumab for patients with mild cognitive impairment and early stage Alzheimer’s dementia.
+The FDA is also requiring the pharmaceutical company to conduct another study, after the drug is released, to better clarify the benefits of this drug.

 How is this medication given?